 The variable compensation plan offers more benefits for both the Customer Success Manager and the SaaS business.
 It is based on clear goals that are aligned with the company mission and can be used to drive proactive behavior in customer success managers.
 Customer Success Manager is more motivated and can predict precisely how much they earn based on how much retention and expansion they achieve for the company.

 The variable model is becoming more commonplace, and according to Totango’s 2016 CSM salary survey, about 75% of customer success professionals received variable compensation.
-As the most effective and productive way to compensate Customer Success Manager, we’ll focus on how SaaS businesses and Customer Success Manager can get the most out of this model.
+As the most effective and productive way to compensate Customer Success Managers, we’ll focus on how SaaS businesses and Customer Success Managers can get the most out of this model.

 Designing the Perfect Variable Customer Success Manager Salary Plan

 The primary objective of the Customer Success Manager is to retain and grow their customer portfolio over time.
 Hence, their compensation should reflect the fulfillment of these revenue-generating duties.
 A good compensation plan should be simple, fair, and easy to implement.

 Below is a process for creating compensation plans that work for the Customer Success Manager in charge of revenue retention and expansion.

 1. Determine the On-Target Earnings (OTE) Split for Customer Success Manager Salary Plan

 Before deciding the base pay or commission rate for Customer Success Manager performance, you must determine the On-Target Earnings (OTE).
 On-target earnings is a realistic forecast of the total potential compensation that Customer Success Managers can receive if they meet their performance targets.
 It is usually the sum of the base salary and variable compensation.